 In 2007, the school commenced celebrations of its 175th Anniversary or its ‘Terquasquicentennial’, making it the oldest surviving school in Teddington and one of the oldest schools in the London Borough of Richmond upon Thames.

-Finally, we have finished expanding the school to three forms of entry, as demand for school places continues to grow.
-This involved a major building and refurbishment project and now the school is well equipped to meet the needs of the local community and so continue its mission as a Church of England school in the heart of Teddington.
+In 2012, the school expanded to three forms of entry and the refurbished state-of-the-art premises were opened by the Bishop of London.
+The school now is well equipped to meet the needs of the local community and so continue its mission as a Church of England school in the heart of Teddington.